Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 This group (Table 5-9) consists of instructions for transferring a byte, a word, or a string of bytes or words between peripheral devices and the CPU registers or memory.
 Byte I/O port addresses transfer bytes on AD<sub>0</sub>-AD<sub>7</sub> only.
 Thus in a 16-bit data bus environment, 8-bit peripherals must be connected to bus lines AD<sub>0</sub>-AD<sub>7</sub>.
 In an 8-bit data bus environment, word I/O instructions to external peripherals should not be used; however, on-chip peripherals can still be accessed by word I/O instructions.

-The instructions for transferring a single byte (IN, OUT) can transfer data between any 8-bit CPU reqister or memory address specified in the instruction and the peripheral port specified by the contents of the C reqister.
+The instructions for transferring a single byte (IN, OUT) can transfer data between any 8-bit CPU register or memory address specified in the instruction and the peripheral port specified by the contents of the C register.
 The IN instruction sets the CPU flags according to the input data; however, special cases of these instructions, restricted to using the CPU accumulator and Direct Address mode, do not affect the CPU flags.
-Another variant tests an input port specified by the contents of the C register and sets the CPU flags without modifying CPU reqisters or memory.
+Another variant tests an input port specified by the contents of the C register and sets the CPU flags without modifying CPU registers or memory.

-The instructions for transferring a single word (INW, OUTW) can transfer data between the HL register and the peripheral port specified by the contents of the C reqister.
+The instructions for transferring a single word (INW, OUTW) can transfer data between the HL register and the peripheral port specified by the contents of the C register.
 For word I/O, the contents of H appear on AD<sub>0</sub>-AD<sub>7</sub> and the contents of L appear as AD<sub>8</sub>-AD<sub>15</sub>.
 These instructions do not affect the CPU flags.

-The remaining instructions in this qroup form a powerful and complete complement of instructions for transferring blocks of data between I/O ports and memory.
+The remaining instructions in this group form a powerful and complete complement of instructions for transferring blocks of data between I/O ports and memory.
 The operation of these instructions is very similar to that of the block move instructions described earlier, with the exception that one operand is always an I/O port whose address remains unchanged while the address of the other operand (a memory location) is incremented or decremented.
 Both byte and word forms of these instructions are available.
 The automatically repeating forms of these instructions are interruptible.

 I/O instructions are not privileged if the Inhibit User I/O bit in the Trap Control register is clear; they can be executed in either system or user mode, so that I/O service routines can execute in user mode.
 The Memory Management Unit and on-chip peripherals' control and status registers are accessed using the I/O instructions.
 The contents of the I/O Page register are output on AD<sub>23</sub>-AD<sub>16</sub> with the I/O port address and can be used by external decoding to select specific devices.
 Pages FF and FE are reserved for on-chip I/O and no external bus transaction is generated.
 I/O devices can be protected from unrestricted access by using the I/O Page register to select among I/O peripherals.